 - A. Public utility buildings, sewage pumping stations, electrical distribution substations and similar developments necessary for the operation of utilities shall comply with the following requirements: - 1.
-All facilities should Any unhoused installation on the ground, or housed installation that does not conform to the architectural requirements of this section, shall be surrounded by sight-obscuring plantings; - 2.
-An unhoused installation of a dangerous nature, such as an electrical distribution substation, shall be enclosed by a cyclone security fence at least six feet in height; - b.
-All buildings, installations and fences shall observe the setbackyard requirements for buildings in the district in which they are located, except that in residential use districts, the side yardssetbacks shall each be not less than twenty-five feet in width.
+All facilities should be surrounded by sight-obscuring plantings; - 2.
+An unhoused installation of a dangerous nature, such as an electrical distribution substation, shall be enclosed by a cyclone security fence at least six feet in height;